AngangGuo/blog/content/posts/2020/Tips - Git Version Control.md

 ### How to reference a commit or issue in comment?
 Every commit, issue or pull request has a uniqe URL or SHA hash code(commit only).
-Insert the URL or SHA into the comment directly, Github will automatically convert it into shortened links to the commit.
+Insert the URL or SHA into the comment directly, GitHub will automatically convert it into shortened links to the commit.

 ```
 // for commit